corrupted-brain/blog/_posts/2023-08-10-adding-security-headers-using-cloudflare-transform-rules-in-a-static-website.md

+---
+layout: post
+title:  "Adding Security Headers Using Cloudflare in a Static Website"
+excerpt: Getting A+ grade in securityheaders.com for a static website using Cloudflare transform rules..
+tags: [XSS, GoDaddy XSS, Reverse CNAME,]
+---

-Adding Security Headers Using Cloudflare Transform Rules in a Static Website
+Adding Security Headers Using Cloudflare in a Static Website.

 In today's digital age, security is a vital aspect of any website.
 One way to improve website security is to add security headers to your website.
 Security headers are a set of HTTP response headers that inform the browser how to behave when it comes to website security.